A comparative study on $B \rar K^\ast \ell^+ \ell^-$ and $B \rar K_0^\ast (1430) \ell^+ \ell^-$ decays in the Supersymmetric Models: Numerical results

 \section{Numerical results}

-In this section, we present the branching ratio for the $B \rar K_0^\ast(1430) \ell^+ \ell^-$ decay for muon and tau leptons.
+In this section, we present the branching ratio for the both $B \rar K_0^\ast(1430)$ and $B \rar K^\ast $ channel for muon and tau leptons.
+We investigate the rate difference of electron channel to muon channel.
 The main input parameters are the form factors for which we use the results of three-point QCD sum rules~\cite{Aliev:2007rq}.